 \subsection{$1/N$ corrections}

-The complete beta function allows us to compute $1/N$ and $1/N^2$ corrections to the fixed point at two-loops and four-loops, without much difficulty.
-Here, however, we content ourselves with $1/N$ and $1/N^2$ corrections to the two-loop fixed point.
+The complete beta function allows us to compute $1/N$ and $1/N^2$ corrections to the fixed-point at two-loops and four-loops, without much difficulty.
+Here, however, we content ourselves with $1/N$ and $1/N^2$ corrections to the two-loop fixed-point.

-We find that the $1/N^2$ corrections to the fixed point are:
+We find that the $1/N^2$ corrections to the fixed-point are:

 The anomalous dimension of the scalar field in this limit is

 The anomalous dimensions of quartic operators mix, when $1/N$ corrections are taken into account.
 The corrections to the anomalous dimension matrix are: